chrisjryan/social-media-impact-analysis/analysis.md

 Modern tools of social media provide a great opportunity for filmmakers to promote their work and keep followers updated with news.
 However, it can be challenging to know how to best manage these tools.
 To this end, the brief analysis shown below looks at a set of tweets and begins to examine at how their content correlates with impact.

+Note: Since the data set for the "The Square" contains many more tweets than that for "How to Survive a Plague" (3156 instead of 1309) and is over a much shorter time span (2 months instead of 2+ years), we focus out analyis on that data set.
+Corresponding plots for "How to Survive a Plague" are found in the Appendix.

 ## Measuring impact: beyond retweets